Nusiq/mcblend/docs/index.md

 Mcblend is a Blender addon for creating and animating Minecraft Bedrock Edition models.

 ## Features
-- Importing and exporting Minecraft Bedrock Edition polymesh and cube-based
+- Importing and exporting Minecraft Bedrock Edition polymesh and cube-based models (directly and based on attachables/entities from resource packs).
 - Exporting keyframe animations and poses for entities and attachables.
 - Animations can be baked into Minecraft format even if they use features not supported by the game like inverse kinematics and constraints.